DuckWithDrip/My-stuff/README.md

-# My-stuff
+# My settings
-Stuff like configurations I use.
+Stuff like configurations I use on windows